Boron: Market trend

 The average cost of crystalline elemental boron was US$5/g in 2008.
 Elemental boron is chiefly used in making boron fibers, where it is deposited by chemical vapor deposition on a tungsten core (see below).
 Boron fibers are used in lightweight composite applications, such as high strength tapes.
-This use is a very small fraction of total boron use.
+This use is a small fraction of total boron use.
 Boron is introduced into semiconductors as boron compounds by ion implantation.

 Estimated global consumption of boron (almost entirely as boron compounds) was about 4 million tonnes of B_{2}O_{3} in 2012.
 The cost of boron compounds such as borax and kernite was cumulatively US$377/tonne in 2019.

 Increasing demand for boric acid has led a number of producers to invest in additional capacity.
 Turkey's state-owned Eti Mine Works opened a new boric acid plant with the production capacity of 100,000 tonnes per year at Emet in 2003.
 Rio Tinto Group increased the capacity of its boron plant from 260,000 tonnes per year in 2003 to 310,000 tonnes per year by May 2005, with plans to grow this to 366,000 tonnes per year in 2006.

 The rise in global demand has been driven by high growth rates in glass fiber, fiberglass, and borosilicate glassware production.
 A rapid increase in the manufacture of reinforcement-grade boron-containing fiberglass in Asia has offset the development of boron-free reinforcement-grade fiberglass in Europe and the US.
 The recent rises in energy prices may lead to greater use of insulation-grade fiberglass, with consequent growth in the boron consumption.
 Roskill Consulting Group forecasts that world demand for boron will grow by 3.4% per year to reach 21 million tonnes by 2010.
 The highest growth in demand is expected to be in Asia where demand could rise by an average 5.7% per year.